-Dental implants are now the standard of care in today’s dental society for a number of reasons.
-Implants are utilized to offer patients a foundation for new teeth where natural teeth are missing or have been extracted.
-The implant offers the patient the opportunity to regain normal function of the tooth without being forced to resort to a bridge or a denture.
-Both of which can cause deterioration of teeth and bone.
+Today, dental implants are the standard of care for a number of reasons.
+Implants provide a foundation for new teeth where natural teeth are missing or have been extracted to regain the normal function of the tooth without the use of a bridge or denture.
+Bridges or dentures can cause further deteriorate of the teeth and bone.

 There are many appealing benefits to receiving dental implants:

-This implant will be left untreated for a period of 3-6 months.
+After that, the dental implant will be left untreated for a period of 3-6 months.
 During this time, the bone will grow around the implant in a process called osseointegration.
-The implant cannot move during this time to be successful.
-It is different than the “implants or teeth in a day” procedure that is covered here.
+In order to be successful, the implant cannot move during the healing process.
+This process will be different than the “implants or teeth in a day” procedure.

-A removable temporary may be utilized during this time period to allow for chewing and to preserve the cosmetic appearance.
+Dr. Christopher Pottorff will utilize a removable temporary crown to allow for chewing and to preserve the cosmetic appearance of your smile.

 Please take the time to read Dr. Pottorff’s dental implants patient reviews.